DID YOU KNOW…?

-Firstly, it should be noted that, in Matthew 6, Jesus is addressing his hearers as individuals: “you” in verses 1 to 4 is singular, not plural.
+In Matthew 6, Jesus is addressing his hearers as individuals: “you” in verses 1 to 4 is singular, not plural.
 So this is not talking about how we give as a group of believers, or an organisation.
 By contrast, as a group we are commanded to: “Let your [you plural] light shine before others, that they may see your good deeds and glorify your Father in heaven” (Matthew 5:16).

 Secondly, and more importantly, the motive of our outreach is not to gain praise of others (Matthew 6:5) but simply to worship and to be like our master: “Our motives should be the compassion that the Lord Jesus showed, and we should be willing to do what good we can, irrespective of whether others will see what we have done.
 Then, if it should happen that others see our good works, it should be our Father in heaven who will be glorified, not us as individuals, not CBM, not even the Christadelphian community” ( “Preaching and Welfare”, The Christadelphian, September 2012, Andrew J Walker)